kbabioch/otca/README.md

 # otca

-otca is a script supporting you in quickly setting up a [public-key infrastructure][x509] for [OpenVPN][openvpn] installations.
-Its intended to be used in simple point-to-point setups, where you typically only have a single server and client.
+otca is a script supporting you in quickly setting up a [public-key infrastructure][x509], mainly intented to be used for simple point-to-point [OpenVPN][openvpn] installations.
+Typically there is only a single server and client in such setups.
 While a static key setup might be easier to configure, a certificate based approach provides additional security because of the [SSL/TLS handshake][tls] involved (ephemeral keys, forward secrecy).

-However generating the appropriate certificates consists of multiple steps and quickly becomes inconvinient when it has to be done manually.
-OpenVPN is usually shipped with a set of scripts called [Easy RSA][easy-rsa].
-These scripts are powerful enough to deal with many PKI aspects (issuing new certificates, revoking certificates, creating CRLs, etc.), but are overkill in most setups.
+Generating the appropriate certificates consists of multiple steps and quickly becomes cumbersome.
+[Easy RSA][easy-rsa], which is shipped along with OpenVPN is a set of scripts powerful enough to deal with many PKI aspects (e.g. issuing new certificates, revoking certificates, creating CRLs, etc.).
+However, this is massive overkill in most setups.

 This is where otca comes in handy.
 It will:

  - Generate a self-signed CA

- - Generate certificates for the server and client and sign them
+ - Generate and sign certificates for the server and client

  - Remove CAs private key

 The name otca actually stands for One-Time CA, and is a reference to the way the CA is used, i.e. only once.
-The appropriate key is then permanently removed and no further certificates can be issued by this CA. In particular it is also not possible to revoke certificates.
+The appropriate key is permanently removed and no further actions can be taken by this CA.

-In case of a breach, or whenever certificates expire, one simply starts from scratch and replaces the old certificates.
+In case of a breach, or whenever certificates expire, one simply starts from scratch and simply eplaces the old certificates.
 Given that only two entities are involved, this is not too much of a hassle.

+## PREREQUISITES

+otca is a sophisticated Bash script built around [openssl][openssl].
+There are no particular restrictions used versions.
+It has been developed and tested with OpenSSL 1.0.2 in mind, but other versions should work fine, too.

 ## USAGE

 Execute the `otca` script.
 Its options are described in detail when invoked with the `-h` option.
-Basically you only need to provide a name for the client.
-The default values should be sane enough in most cases.
+Basically you only need to provide a name for the client, as the default values should be sane enough in most cases.

+Most aspects of the generated certificates are controlled with OpenSSL configuration files (config(5)).
+A default configuration file is shippd with this script and should be placed under `/etc/otca/otca.cnf`.

+## THEORY OF OPERATION

+After some basic option and argument parsing, otca sets up a suitable temporary environment for the ca(1) command.
+It then generates and self-signs a certificate for the CA, handing over the appropriate options.
+Afterwards a [certificate signing request][csr] for the server and client is generated using OpenSSL's req(1) command.
+These CSRs are then signed by the previously created CA using the ca(1) command once more.
+After moving the created certificates and keys into the specified output directory, the temporary scratch space is removed, including the CA's private key.
+This, in essence, renders the CA useless, which is the whole point of this very concept.

 ## CONTRIBUTIONS

-The source code is maintained using git.
-The project lives over at [github.com][github-repo].
+The source code is maintained using git and lives over at [github.com][repo].
 Contributions of any kind are highly welcome.
-The simplest and fastest way for these kind of things is to use pull requests, and report bugs or submit feature requests.
+The fastest way is to use pull requests, and report bugs or submit feature requests.

-In case you are looking for something to work on, you probably want to take a look at the [issue tracker][issue-tracker], which is used, among other things, to coordinate the development of new features.
-There is more than enough work left to do, so feel free to start hacking away ;).
+In case you are looking for something to work on, you probably want to take a look at the [issue tracker][tracker] or the `TODO` file in the root directory.

 ## DONATIONS